MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.DeviceManagement.Enrollment/Remove-MgBetaRoleManagementDeviceManagementRoleAssignment.md

 ## SYNOPSIS
 Delete a unifiedRoleAssignmentMultiple object of an RBAC provider.
 This is applicable for a RBAC application that supports multiple principals and scopes.
-The following RBAC providers are currently supported:\n- Cloud PC \n- device management (Intune)
+The following RBAC providers are currently supported:- Cloud PC - device management (Intune)

 ## SYNTAX